raildsonf/gh-actions-course/README.md

-Repo with examples and notes for Github Actions
+Repo with examples and notes for Github Actions.